-Facebook login support is supported by Memberium using a third-party plugin called Nextend Facebook Connect.
+Facebook login support is supported by Memberium using a third-party plugin called Nextend Social Login and Register.

-There is only one setting you need to change in Memberium.
-Under Site Security, enable the "Sync New Registrations to Infusionsoft" option.
+There is only one setting you need to change in Memberium to make this work.
+Under Memberium Settings > Site Security, enable the “Sync New Registrations to Infusionsoft” option.
 This option will ensure that any new users who register using Facebook will automatically be created in Infusionsoft.